DalessandroJ/threejs-bitfields/README.md

 # 3D Bitfields

 Generative voxel art created with bit-wise operations and modular arithmetic.
 Can render **millions** of voxels in real time!
+UI and controls made with React.

 <div align="center">